BrianAllan/Regression-Modeling-and-Movie-Prediction/README.md

-## December 20, 2019

-## Coursera Regression Project
+## Multiple Linear Regression Modeling and Movie Prediction using Data from Rotten Tomatoes and IMDB

-## Description
+### Project Description

-This project is for the course "Linear Regression and Modeling", the third in the five course sequence of courses for the Coursera Specialization "Statistics with R" produced by Duke University.
+This project was produced in 2019 for the course **"Linear Regression and Modeling"**, the third in the five course sequence of courses for the Coursera Specialization **Statistics with R** produced by Duke University.

-A movies data set was provided by the course for the project.
-The aim of the project is to come up with a research question, to perform an exploratory data analysis, to create a model, to make predictions using the model, and then to answer the initial research question.
+Given a data set of movies released between the years 1970 to 2014, the aims of the project were to:

+- develop a research question to answer using regression modeling in `R`
+- perform and document an exploratory data analysis (EDA) in an `R` Markdown file supported by numerical summaries and visualizations
+- develop a multiple linear regression model
+- pick a new movie not in the sample and use the model to make a prediction

-The data set is comprised of 651 randomly sampled movies, described by 32 variables.
+The data set (`movies.Rdata`) is comprised of 651 randomly sampled movies, described by 32 variables.
 The sources for the data set are the Rotten Tomatoes and IMDB APIs; URLs to both websites are provided for each movie in the data set.

+Coding and documentation was to be done using `R` and an `R` Markdown file.

-## Files Used
+### Files Used

 reg_model_project.Rmd
 reg_model_project.html
 movies.Rdata

+### Tools Used

+`R` with `ggplot2`, `dplyr`, and `statsr` libraries in RStudio.